Skip to main content

 The Most Expensive Private Number Plates Revealed After '15 LAM' Sells for Six-Figures

-• Plates dubbed 'Hyper Plate' are short, dateless and often feature single-number registrations, with a small number achieving six-figure prices last year, establishing their rise.
+• Plates dubbed 'Hyper Plate' are short, dateless, and often feature single-number registrations, with a small number achieving six-figure prices last year, establishing their rise.

-• Notable high-value sales include '1 F' for 926,000, 'U 1' for 750,000, and 'JB 1' for 608,600, historically issued to local councils and now sought after by private buyers.
+• Notable high-value sales include '1 F' for 926,000, 'U 1' for 750,000 and 'JB 1' for 608,600, historically issued to local councils and now available to private buyers.

-• The surge in six-figure sales positions these as the most exclusive personalised registrations and helped confirm last year as record-breaking for the market for personalised registrations.
+• The surge in six-figure sales positions these registrations as the most exclusive personalised registrations and helped confirm last year as record-breaking for the market for personalised registrations.

 Insights by Ground AI

-22 Articles
+24 Articles

 londonworld.comlondonworld.com

-+7 Reposted by 7 other sources
++8 Reposted by 8 other sources

 Center